 Details of the data generation for the LLM experiment, including the prompts used, are provided in \citet[][Appendix C.2]{mikkola2024prefernetialflows}.
 We reuse their data and scripts to convert the 5-wise rankings into the pairwise comparisons assumed in our setup: \href{https://github.com/petrus-mikkola/prefflow}{https://github.com/petrus-mikkola/prefflow}.

-Fig.~\ref{fig-llmexp-full} shows completes the partial plot in main text for the LLM experiment.
-The elicited $2d$ and $1d$ marginals have the same support as the true data distribution marginals, and their shapes are also similar, with the distinction that score-based methods tend to generate Gaussian-like marginals.
+Fig.~\ref{fig-llmexp-full} completes the partial plot in main text for the LLM experiment.
+The elicited $2D$ and $1D$ marginals have the same support as the true data distribution marginals, and their shapes are also similar, with the distinction that score-based methods tend to generate Gaussian-like marginals.
 The only exception is the variable \emph{AveOccup}, whose marginal appears to have an unreasonably long tail.

-Fig.~\ref{fig_llm_baseline} compares our score-based diffusion method and the flow method of learning the LLM prior from pairwise comparisons in the LLM experiment, highlighting that score-based method result in smoother estimates than the flow method.
+Fig.~\ref{fig_llm_baseline} compares our score-based diffusion method and the flow method of learning the LLM prior from pairwise comparisons in the LLM experiment, highlighting that the score-based method results in smoother estimates than the flow method.
 Table~\ref{tab-llm-exp} summarizes the densities in a quantitative manner by reporting the means for all variables.